oktadev/okta-blog/_source/_posts/2021-09-24-java-records.md

 }
 ```

-Add the class `MongoConfiguration` in the package `com.okta.developer.records.configuration`, to register the converters:
+Add a `MongoConfiguration` class in the package `com.okta.developer.records.configuration`, to register the converters:

 ```java
 package com.okta.developer.records.configuration;